asharan2buff/Hands-on-with-Spark/README.md

 A demonstration of the bird flock movement is shown below:
 ![bird](bird_simulation.gif)

 Please update the provided simulation code (`birds.py`) to utilize Spark for parallel processing of position updates for all birds.
-All necessary hyperparameters (thresholds, max/min values) are included in the script, along with a basic implementation using a `for` loop to update bird positions.
+All necessary hyperparameters (thresholds, max/min values) are included in the script, along with a basic implementation using a for-loop to update bird positions.
 Revise this to add a Spark-based implementation to handle position updates more efficiently.